PHYSICS 1200ND - Physics IB

 The coursework result comprises a contribution from your preparation for tutorials with the remainder from the in-semester tests and your written examination.
 The MyUNI quiz and the experimental work contribute to the result for practical work.

-The workshop mark can contribute up to 10% of the final course grade if it improves the mark for the coursework component.
-Otherwise, the workshop mark contributes 5% and the result for the written exam is more highly weighted.
+The tutorial mark can contribute up to 10% of the final course grade if it improves the mark for the coursework component.
+Otherwise, the tutorial mark contributes 5% and the result for the written exam is more highly weighted.

 There are five practical sessions which are all compulsory.
 For each practical, the student must obtain a Satisfactory result in the preparatory work, attend the practical session and submit the logbook for assessment.
 During the practical sessions, students work in groups of 2 or 3.
 The students in each group will select one of their completed experiments and cooperate to prepare a scientific poster which is presented in the final practical session.
 This poster will count for 25% of the practical assessment component.